About this document

 if the tenant is not a farmer or anyone who will grow crops or breed animals with a view to sale

 This document does not allow for residential buildings on the land to be let - the tenant (or any employee) should not be allowed to live on site.
-If you require provisions for letting one of the buildings for residential purposes, use one of our separate residential tenancy agreements for that part of the property, or contact us to have suitable provisions included in the facilities lease.
+If you require provisions for letting one of the buildings for residential purposes, use one of our separate assured shorthold tenancy agreements for that part of the property, or contact us to have suitable provisions included in the facilities lease.

 The lease is not suitable if the tenant will breed horses or ponies for commercial reasons (i.e. run a stud).
 A farm business tenancy agreement should be used in this situation.